paybondpaybond

 2. Step 2

-Buyer actions, seller outputs, and platform-side checks all attach to the same transaction instead of separate ledgers.
+Seller outputs, tool results, approvals, and platform checks attach to the same transaction record.

 3. Step 3